sayful1/shaplatools/readme.txt

 ShaplaTools is a powerful plugin to extend functionality to your WordPress themes offering shortcodes, FontAwesome icons, Autocomplete search suggestion, Retina graphics for your website and useful widgets.

-For documentation, please visit <a href="http://sayfulit.github.io/shaplatools/">GitHub Page</a>
-For demo, please visit <a href="http://demo.sayfulit.com/shaplatools/">here</a>
+For documentation and demo, please visit <a href="http://sayfulit.com/shapla/">here</a>

 = Custom Post Types =